lesleyrs/Client3/docs/README.md

 ## TODO
 ```
 compare performance on consoles for floats instead of doubles (pix3d_set_gamma)
-some platforms don't like it when you call exit() (aka sceKernelExitGame on psp) yourself, need to avoid it?
 all consoles without touch need to be able to redraw entire screen (even parts it normally doesn't) due to not having a builtin pointer/cursor to show where your virtual pointer is.
 This means it will never redraw that part of the screen and will just accumulate those images.
 ts Client2/java Client (lastmain/webclient branch) repo have extra funcs (pix2d etc?)
 remove original cache at bin/archives when the cache matches exactly